OpenFuturePlatform/open-api/README.md

 * `OPEN_STATE_URL`

-You will need to set this variable in order to tract wallet state and get notifications to your webhook on transaction events.
+You will need to set this variable in order to track wallet state and get notifications to your webhook on transaction events.
 **NOTE:** At the end of Open State IP address should be added /api path.
 For example, `http://localhost:8545/api`